 Also, be aware of the Portuguese law of subrogation, according to which any property debts pass over to the buyer and become their responsibility.
 This can lead to some nasty surprises.
 The best advice is to only deal with government-registered estate agents and hire an English-speaking lawyer.

 Considering the fairly relaxed laws, it’s perfectly possible to rent an apartment in a few different areas before looking to buy.
 Many holiday properties have dirt-cheap rent in the off-season, making them an attractive option.

 Make sure you read our guide, How To Buy A Property In Portugal, before purchasing your home in the sun.

 The Algarve has its own charm for expats.
 The combination of sun, high temperatures, and beautiful beaches make it an attractive option for those wanting a less rainy lifestyle.

-If you can, spend some time travelling the region to pick up on its nuances and quirks, as this will give you useful information for where to settle down.
+If you can, spend some time traveling the region to pick up on its nuances and quirks, as this will give you useful information on where to settle down.
 Wherever you pick, the Algarve has plenty to offer expats.

 You might find useful: